Sedentary Vs Active Lifestyle – Benefits and Tips to Exercising

 Human beings aren’t designed for a sedentary lifestyle.
 We are made to move!
 The feeling of fresh air and sunshine, as well as any activity always makes us feel good on the inside!
 Having an active lifestyle can lead to having a stronger immune system, needing less sleep and feeling less tired, feeling less pain, as well as positive changes in brain chemistry by releasing ‘happy’ endorphins which make us all feel better!

 However, with long days at the office and technology constantly at our fingertips, we end up sitting indoors and looking at computers, phones and tablets for many hours a day.
 Many studies have shown that having a sedentary lifestyle can be linked to decreased energy levels, obesity, heart disease, diabetes, osteoporosis, and very commonly – back pain, neck pain, stiffness and tight muscles, poor posture and headaches.
-We, Melbourne Osteopaths often see patients with such complaints that are mainly due to a sedentary lifestyle and poor posture.

 The benefits of becoming more active are enormous.
 Participating in daily exercise, or even gentle stretches, not only helps to prevent and relieve back pain, but it also does wonders for our minds – helping to reduce stress, decrease pain and improve our mood!